 Freight is defined as any good, product, or raw material carried by a commercial means of transportation – including air, highway, rail, water, and pipeline.
 The activities involved in the management of how and where freight moves are defined as logistics.

-The Michigan Department of Transportation is responsible for addressing the movement of cargo by air, highway, marine, pipeline, and rail modes of transportation, including the interconnection of such modes.
-The functions needed to support this directive are maintained throughout the bureaus of Transportation Planning, Field Services, and Highway Development; the Office of Rail; the Office of Economic Development; and MDOT regions throughout the state.
+MDOT is responsible for addressing the movement of cargo by air, highway, marine, pipeline, and rail modes of transportation, including the interconnection of such modes.
+The functions needed to support this directive are maintained throughout department's bureaus and regions.

 Michigan's three largest industries - manufacturing, agriculture and tourism - are highly dependent on good transportation systems.
 An efficient and dependable transportation system can lower costs, enhance competitiveness, and support just-in-time inventory systems for business.